typeorm/typeorm/docs/many-to-many-relations.md

 ## many-to-many relations with custom properties

-As noted as well in [FAQ](./faq.md#how-do-i-add-extra-columns-into-many-to-many-junction-table) it's not possible to add custom properties to a junction table generated via many-to-many relationships.
+In case you need to have additional properties to your many-to-many relationship you have to create a new entity yourself.

-In case you need to have additional properties to your many-to-many relationship you should create a new entity yourself.
-For example if you would like entities `Post` and `Category` to have a many-to-many relationship with a `createdAt` property associated to it you want to create entity `PostToCategory` like the following:
+For example if you would like entities `Post` and `Category` to have a many-to-many relationship with a `createdAt` property associated to it you have to create entity `PostToCategory` like the following:

 ```typescript
 import { Entity, Column, ManyToOne, PrimaryGeneratedColumn } from "typeorm";